Is Experiential Different Than Digital?

 The takeaway: brands who create a dialogue with the customers make better connections.

-Brands Can Run Cost-Effective, Targeted Campaigns
+Benefit of Experiential Marketing #3: Brands Can Run Cost-Effective, Targeted Campaigns

 While complete experiential marketing campaigns can look costly on an invoice, the true value of making emotional connections with your audience is found in the return on your experiential investment.

 Digital marketing and Experiential marketing are similar in that they can be used to target a large, broad demographic or a small, niche one.
 They differ, however, in the targeting methods used to identify what counts as a ‘qualified’ consumer.
 Experiential marketing is often far more ROI-positive than digital marketing, due to its ability to identify and target an audience that has already expressed an interest in the brand or the product/service.
 This pre-existing, emotionally-backed interest that connects your audience members translates to higher conversion rates and a more valuable lifetime customer value.